Nozbe/WatermelonDB/docs/Components.md

 ```

 This is very similar to normal `<Post>`.
 We take the `Query` for post's comments, but instead of observing the _list_ of comments, we call `observeCount()`.
 This is far more efficient.
 And as always, if a new comment is posted, or one is deleted, the component will re-render with the updated count.

+## Hey, what about React Hooks?

+We get it — HOCs are so 2017, and Hooks are the future!
+And we agree.

+Instead of using `withObservables` HOC you can use an alternative open-source Hook for Rx Observables.
+But be warned that they are probably not as optimized for performance and WatermelonDB use as `withObservables`.

+**If you'd like to see official `useObservables` Hook - [please contribute](https://github.com/Nozbe/withObservables/issues/16) ❤️**

 ## Understanding `withObservables`